 6. Discounts may only be deducted where this has been agreed in writing.
 In the event that the customer defaults on a payment for another delivery or service, any discounts agreed shall cease to be valid and payments become due immediately.
 This also applies in the event of extra-judicial composition proceedings or judicial insolvency proceedings from the time the application is filed.

-7. If, after entering into the respective contract, the Supplier obtains knowledge of circumstances which reduce the customer’s creditworthiness, all of the Supplier’s claims against the customer shall be due immediately, regardless of the terms of any bills of exchange accepted.
+7. If, after entering into the respective contract, the Supplier obtains knowledge of circumstances which could significantly reduce the customer’s creditworthiness, all of the Supplier’s claims against the customer shall be due immediately, regardless of the terms of any bills of exchange accepted.
 Furthermore, the Supplier shall have the right to make the performance of any outstanding deliveries of goods or provision of services conditional upon payment in advance or the provision of adequate security.
 After setting a reasonable additional period of time, the Supplier may rescind the contract or claim damages for non-performance.